roycetech/applescript-core/README.md

 This framework is typically installed under the users scope but may also be installed on the computer scope so that multiple users of the same mac can use the libraries.

-To install on the computer scope run: `$ make set-computer-deploy-type`.
+To install on the computer scope, re-install with: `$ make uninstall set-computer-deploy-type install`.

 ## Uninstall